zhill/enterprise-docs/content/docs/overview/sso/examples/keycloak/_index.md

     1. Download or copy the XML to save in the Anchore configuration

-## 2. Configure Anchore Enterprise to use the KeyCloak Identity Provider
+## Configure Anchore Enterprise to use the KeyCloak

 1. You'll need the following information from keycloak to enter in the Anchore UI:
   1. The name to use fo the configuration, in this example `keycloak`